kakawait/awesome-european-cloud/readme.md

 ### IaaS

 - [OVH cloud](https://www.ovhcloud.com/en-ie/public-cloud/) - The OVHcloud Public Cloud offers you a large number of cloud solutions that are billed on a pay-as-you-go basis :fr:.
+- [Outscale](https://en.outscale.com/) Discover the Cloud, without limits and deploy your IT resources with agility in a legal framework that guarantees sovereignty over your data :fr:.

 ### PaaS